Editor’s Note: This guide was updated in June 2020 to reflect product changes.

 So reach out and say hey, and try to get a little more information.
 Start a conversation.

-What would you say if you were waiting in line at a coffee shop or passing someone in the mall?
+What would you say if someone were to walk into a brick-and-mortar store you owned?
 You’d say hey.
 Reaching out to a lead who is live on your website is no different.

 There’s no better way to start a conversation than by showing you’re a real person too.